 As these statistics should indicate, the construction industry can pose unique dangers to workers.

-Contact an Austin Construction Accident Lawyer
+Contact a Construction Accident Lawyer

 If you have been injured in a construction accident, you may be entitled to seek compensation for the damages you’ve suffered.
 Talk with a lawyer from the Law Offices of Vic Feazell, P.C., today about your options for pursuing compensation after being harmed in a construction accident.